openzipkin-contrib/zipkin-go-opentracing/README.md

-# go-opentracing-zipkin
+# zipkin-go-opentracing

-OpenTracing Tracer implementation for Zipkin in Go
+OpenTracing Tracer implementation for Zipkin in Go.